dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-1-Accessing-Rancher-and-Keycloak.md

-# Keycloak integration with Rancher
+# Keycloak Integration with Rancher

 As a part the workshop we have pre-deployed SUSE Rancher Server, Keycloak and Elastic Search & Kibana for you.